nikitavoloboev/data/macOS/apps/day-one.md

 I make a picture of me every day and put it in the journal.
 Often doing it a new and different places and saying how I feel about the day.
 I want to do a collage of these pictures in the future.
 Sometimes I put more than one photo there.
 The idea is that I can replicate what happened to me from that day just from the photos.

 ### Evaluation
 Weekly evaluation and self reflection.
-I use [Timing](https://timingapp.com/?lang=en) and [Wakatime](https://wakatime.com/dashboard) for this and see through these tools to know I spent my time and where I can do better.
+I use [Timing](https://timingapp.com/?lang=en) and [Wakatime](https://wakatime.com/dashboard) for this and see through these tools to know how I spent my time and where I can do better.

 ### Life
 Writing about my life in a more open and free way.
 If something memorable happened to my life or I've been through something or want to say something, I write it there.